hide.me Review 2025: How Does This Independent Service Stand Up?

 Our experience

-Testing hide.me has been a struggle in the past, but we had next to no issues this time around.
-We installed the service on our Windows laptop and on our iPhone 13.
+Testing hide.me has been a struggle in the past, but we had next to no issues during our latest testing.
+We installed the virtual private network (VPN) on our MacBook.

 hide.me provides tutorials of its dashboard and how to connect, which you can skip if desired.
-We always appreciate a tutorial, especially to accomodate anyone who may be using a VPN for the first time.
+We always appreciate a tutorial, especially to help out any users who may be using a VPN for the first time.

 hide.me dashboard in the process of a tutorial on how to select a server